 On the rebranding of the Sussex County League to the Southern Combination in 2015, the division was renamed Division 1 and the title was won in that first season, earning Haywards Heath Town FC promotion to the Premier Division.
 The club finished top of the division the following season and were due to be promoted to the Isthmian League.
 Unfortunately, promotion was denied following a nine-point deduction awarded the championship elsewhere due to an inadvertent off-field administrative error.

-The club went on to win the Premier Division in 2017-18, earning promotion to the South East Division of the Isthmian League.
+The club however responded by winning the Premier Division again in 2017-18 along with the Peter Bentley League Cup, and are now proud members of the Bostik South East Division of the Isthmian League.